 - Leadership, organizing, and public speaking skills

-The goal of the conference will be to make you a more informed, articulate, and effective spokesperson for your theological position in discussions and debates with other Christians about LGBT issues.
-You will have to work hard, but you will also get to meet and befriend 49 other amazing Christians who are committed to LGBT equality in the church.
+The goal of the conference was to raise up more informed, articulate, and effective spokespersons for our theological position in discussions and debates with other Christians about LGBT issues.
+We succeeded!

 We are currently planning 3 conferences in 2014.
 If the aforementioned type of study, reading, and discussion is not your strong suit, don’t worry.
 The 2014 conferences will be open registration and will not require the same degree of intense preparation.